lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 *  Generate output key for hardware, referred to as `generate-output-hw`

 The hardware option is meant specifically for symmetric side load use cases.
-When this option is issued, the output of the KMAC invocation is not stored in software visible registers, but instead in hardware registers that directly output to symmetric primitives such as AES, HMAC and KMAC.
+When this option is issued, the output of the KMAC invocation is not stored in software visible registers, but instead in hardware registers that directly output to symmetric primitives such as AES, KMAC and OTBN.

 ## KMAC Operations
 All invoked KMAC operations expect the key in two shares.
-This means the working states, even though functionally 256b, are maintained as 512b.
+This means the internal key, even though functionally 256b, is maintained as 512b.

-For advance-state and `generate-output` commands, the KMAC emitted output are also in 2-shares.
+The KMAC processed outputs are also in 2-shares.
-Software is responsible for determining if the key should be preserved in shares or combined, depending on the use case.
+For `generate-output-sw` commands, software is responsible for determining whether the key manager output should be preserved in shares or combined.

 ## Errors, Faults and Alerts